ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * "token_series_id" - This parameter specifies the unique identifier of a token series, thus ensuring that C can dynamically update its access rights, irrespective of the used ACE workflow (see {{sec-open-points-workflow-dynamic-access-rights}}).

    When issuing the first access token of a token series, the AS specifies this parameter in the Access Token Response to C, with value TS_ID.
-Also, the AS includes a claim "token_series_id" with the same value in the access token.
+Also, the AS includes a "token_series_id" claim with the same value in the access token.

-   When C requests a new access token in the same tokes series for dynamically updating its access rights, C specifies TS_ID as value of the parameter "token_series_id" of the Access Token Request, which MUST omit the parameter "req_cnf" (see {{Section 3.1 of RFC9201}}).
-The AS specifies the same value within the claim "token_series_id" of the new access token.
+   When C requests a new access token in the same tokes series for dynamically updating its access rights, C specifies TS_ID as value of the "token_series_id" parameter of the Access Token Request, which MUST omit the "req_cnf" parameter (see {{Section 3.1 of RFC9201}}).
+The AS specifies the same value within the "token_series_id" claim of the new access token.

    When this parameter is used, the information about the token series in question has to be specified in that parameter and in the corresponding token claim.
 Instead, the "req_cnf" parameter and the "cnf" claim are used for their main purpose, i.e., for specifying the public authentication credential of the Client, by value or by reference.

-   If a profile of ACE can use or is already using a different parameter/claim as de-facto identifier of the token series, then that profile will continue to do so, and will not use this new parameter "token_series_id".
+   If a profile of ACE can use or is already using a different parameter/claim as de-facto identifier of the token series, then that profile will continue to do so, and will not use this new "token_series_id" parameter.

 * "to_rs" - When using the new ACE workflow, this parameter specifies C-generated information that, according to the used profile of ACE, C has to provide to the RS together with the access token if using the original ACE workflow.
 This allows the AS to relay such information to the RS upon uploading the access token on behalf of C (see {{sec-open-points-workflow-applicability}}).